 If the Union is not satisfied with the results following its discussion with the Labor Relations Manager, it may refer the matter to the Industry-Union Standing Committee.

-(e) If, at the time of a call, the employee called is not on the employer's payroll, such call may not be cancelled.
-The foregoing shall be applicable whether such employee is an "On Production" or "Off Production" employee.
+(3) If, at the time of a call, the employee called is not on the employer's payroll, such call may not be cancelled.

 17. Time Cards and Computation of Work Time